 It is also possible to measure distances between two pixels on the screen.
 Just press the key "w" on the positions of the two pixels.
-The distance is calculated in the scale of the displayed geometry.
+The distance is calculated

-9.87 qint
+9.90 qint

+'''

 'qint' RETURN 'w'|'l'|'q'

+'''

 This keyword is used to extend two lines to their intersecting location.
 The end-points of the two lines are moved to the intersecting location but they are not merged.
 Use the "merg" command to merge duplicate points.
 Only straight lines are supported.
 Select lines with the "l"-key.
 Press "q" to quit the command.